-Reporting Accountant's Report on Regularity to the Corporation of Strode College and the Secretary of State for Education acting through the Education and Skills Funding Agency
+Reporting accountant's report on regularity to the Corporation of Strode College and the Secretary of State for Education acting through the Education and Skills Funding Agency

-In accordance with the terms of our engagement letter dated 2 October 2015 and further to the requirements of the financial memorandum with Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Strode College during the period 1 August 2016 to 31 July 2017 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.
+In accordance with the terms of our engagement letter dated 2 October 2015 and further to the requirements of the financial memorandum with Education and Skills Funding Agency we have carried out an engagement to obtain limited assurance about whether anything has come to our attention that would suggest that in all material respects the expenditure disbursed and income received by Strode College during the period 1 August 2017 to 31 July 2018 have not been applied to the purposes identified by Parliament and the financial transactions do not conform to the authorities which govern them.

-The framework that has been applied is set out in the Post-16 Audit Code of Practice issued jointly by the Skills Funding Agency and the Education Funding Agency.
+The framework that has been applied is set out in the Post-16 Audit Code of Practice issued by the Education and Skills Funding Agency.
 In line with this framework, our work has specifically not considered income received from the main funding grants generated through the Individualised Learner Record (ILR) returns, for which the Education and Skills Funding Agency has other assurance arrangements in place.